syncfusion-content/wpf-docs/wpf/ComboBox/MultiSelection-Support.md

 ## Selecting an item through programmatically

-You can select the items programmatically by using [SelectedItems](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html#Syncfusion_Windows_Tools_Controls_ComboBoxAdv_SelectedItems) property.
-When `AllowMultiSelect` is `true`, the `SelectedItems` property exposes the items that are selected in the drop down list.
+You can select the items programmatically by using the [SelectedItems](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html#Syncfusion_Windows_Tools_Controls_ComboBoxAdv_SelectedItems) property.
+When `AllowMultiSelect` is set to `true`, the `SelectedItems` property exposes the items that are selected in the drop-down list.

 In the below example, first two items from the Observable Collection bound to the `SelectedItems` property.

 ### Creating Model and ViewModel data for DataBinding

-1.Create data object class named **Country** and declare the property as shown below.
+1.Create a data object class named **Country** and declare the property as follows.

 {% tabs %}